MobilityData/gtfs.org/docs/schedule/examples/pathways.md

 ## Accessibility Checklist

 The following are the steps needed to add accessibility information to your data.
 The next sections provide more detailed information on  each step.
-- [ ] Add wheelchair accessibility information to stops.txt
+- Step 1: Add wheelchair accessibility information to stops.txt
-- [ ] Add wheelchair accessibility information to trips.txt
+- Step 2: Add wheelchair accessibility information to trips.txt
-- [ ] Add audio navigation information to stops.txt
+- Step 3: Add audio navigation information to stops.txt
-- [ ] Add physical accessibility information about stops and stations with GTFS-Pathways
+- Step 4: Add physical accessibility information about stops and stations with GTFS-Pathways

 ### Adding Wheelchair Accessibility in GTFS